Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

+The equation Eq.~\eqref{eq:master} does not assume or imply any Callan-Gross relation~\cite{Callan:1969uq} between $F_1$ and $F_2$.
+This relationship is typically presented as the equality $2xF_1 = F_2$ and is a prediction of the (massless) quark-parton model at leading order in the asymptotic limit, where $Q^2\to \infty$.
+At this same order and without any mass contributions (either hadronic or partonic), the longitudinal structure function is given by $F_L = F_2 - 2 x F_1$.
+Thus, Callan-Gross is a statement regarding $F_L$.
+This relation is modified if we include masses (either hadronic masses or partonic masses), e.g., via helicity inversion, or if we include contributions beyond leading order in QCD.
+Furthermore, were there elementary constituents in hadrons with spin zero, i.e., scalar quarks or scalar gluons, then these would contribute to the longitudinal structure function $F_L$ at leading order.
+Thus, the Callan-Gross relation also implies that there are no elementary scalar (spin zero) constituents of a hadron.

-The equation Eq.~\eqref{eq:master} does not assume or imply any Callan-Gross relation between $F_1$ and $F_2$.
-Therefore, one can compute the longitudinal structure function and obtain:
+Using the above, one can also compute the longitudinal structure function with TMCs and obtain:

 This general result is non-zero and thus violates the Callan-Gross relation, as it should.
 The leading term $\tilde{F}_{L}^{A,(0)}$ will be non-zero for finite quark masses, and the sub-leading terms $\tilde{h}_{i}^A,\tilde{g}^A_{2}$ contribute for finite hadron mass $M_A$.

-Note that effects from heavy quark masses are taken into account in the $\tilde{F}_{i}^{A,(0)}$ as outlined in Sec.\,\ref{sec:rescaling} and Ref.~\cite{Schienbein:2007gr}.
-This is not done by generalizing the Nachtmann variable $\xi_A$ directly in Eq.~\eqref{eq:master}.
+Note that effects from heavy quark masses are separate from the $M_A$-modifications of the Nachtmann variable $\xi_A$, and are taken into account in the $\tilde{F}_{i}^{A,(0)}$ as outlined in Sec.\,\ref{sec:rescaling} and Ref.~\cite{Schienbein:2007gr}; we address this in Sec.~\ref{sec:QuarkMasses}.